We may earn commission from affiliate links →

-Hamilton Beach Personal Blender with Travel Lid
+Hamilton Beach Personal Blender With Travel Lid

-Oster My Blend 250 Watt Blender with Travel Sport Bottle
+Oster My Blend 250 Watt Blender With Travel Sport Bottle

-The fact this is a blender and sports bottle in one means you can remove the blade from the bottom of the cup, drink, and go!
+This is a blender and sports bottle in one means you can remove the blade from the bottom of the cup, drink, and go!